probonopd/OpenZonePlayer/README.md

 ## Idea

-There are several Sonos-compatible software-based controllers, but so far no software-based ZonePlayer compatible player.
+There are several Sonos-compatible software-based controllers, but apparently there is no software-based ZonePlayer compatible player so far.
 Can we cange that?

 This is what would need to be done:
  1. Make the device discoverable with UPNP